ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Lying
 Was being abused on routine traffic stops
 Too many lawsuits against the NYPD
-Being exploited by cops at traffic stops
+Being exploited by cops at traffic stops as impromptu polygraph

 Eavesdropping / Light intrigue
 Causing brawls in coffee shops (by eavesdropping patrons)